-Takoradi, Jan.
-9, GNA - The Motor Traffic and Transport Unit (MTTU) of the Ghana Police Service realised 119.1 million cedis through court fines for the Government last year.
-Mr Kofi Duku Arthur, Western Regional Commander of the Service, announced this at the 2005 WASSA of the Police Service at Takoradi at the weekend.
-He said through the efforts of the MTTU and the Regional Road Safety Commission, there had been a drastic reduction in road accidents in the Region.
-Mr Arthur said 748 accidents were recorded in 2004 while 581 was reported in 2005, a reduction of 28 per cent.
+Takoradi, Jan 09, GNA - The Motor Traffic and Transport Unit (MTTU) of the Ghana Police Service realised a total of 119.1 million cedis through court fines for the government last year.
+Deputy commissioner of Police Kofi Duku Arthur, the Western Regional Commander of the service, said this at the 2005 WASSA of the Police Service at Takoradi at the weekend.
+He said through the efforts of the MTTU and the Regional Road Safety Commission, there was a drastic reduction in road accidents in the region.

-Mr Arthur hinted that the Police Headquarters was considering establishing a Regional Police Training School in the Shama Ahanta East Metropolis of the Western Region, for the training of recruits.
-He advised the personnel to abide by the code of conduct of the Service and to perform their duties professionally.
-Mr Arthur, however, cautioned that deviant Policemen whose acts would tarnish the image of the Police would be dealt with accordingly.
-He commended the various security organisations in the Region for their collaborative efforts in ensuring peace within the Region.
-Mr David Yaro, Regional Coordinating Director, urged the Police to work closely with their civilian counterparts to ensure peace in the area.
-He asked officers and men of the Ghana Police Service not to allow selfish and self-seeking politicians to use them to derail the democratic process of the country.
+Mr Arthur said the Police Headquarters was considering establishing a Regional Police Training School in the Shama Ahanta East Metropolis of the Western Region, for the training of recruits.
+Mr David Yaro, the Regional Coordinating Director, said without peace the country's development agenda would be greatly affected.
+He appealed to officers and men of the Ghana Police Service not to allow politicians to use them to derail the democratic process of the country.